cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/java-process-app/forms.md

 # Add a Start Form

-Create a new form in Camunda Modeler and set its id to `request-loan`.
+Create a new form in CadenzaFlow Modeler and set its id to `request-loan`.

 Add a **Text Field**, set the **Field Label** to `Customer ID` and the **Key** to `customerId`.